andersju/sou-dataskydd/README.md

 documents from 1994-1996, and is missing quite a few documents from 1997-1998 and about 20 from 1999.
 So, sou.dataskydd.net uses KB's scanned PDFs for the period 1922-1999.

+For Ds reports, data.riksdagen.se is used.

-`get_sou_kb.py` scrapes [KB's sou page](https://regina.kb.se/sou/).
-It figures out SOU number/year/title/URL/URN, downloads the PDF, extracts the text, dumps the aforementioned metadata and text into a JSON file in `files-queue/` and then removes the PDF to save space (some scanned SOUs can be hundreds of MB!).
+`get_and_ingest.py scrape-kb` scrapes [KB's sou page](https://regina.kb.se/sou/).
+It figures out SOU number/year/title/URL/URN, downloads the PDF, extracts the text, and saves metadata and text to `sou.sqlite3`.
 This can take a *long* time.

-`get_sou_riksdagen.py` takes a URL to a zip with JSON files as an argument, e.g.:
+`get_and_ingest.py get <url>` takes a URL to a zip with JSON files as an argument, e.g.:

-    ./get_sou_riksdagen.py https://data.riksdagen.se/dataset/dokument/sou-2005-2009.json.zip
+    ./get_and_ingest.py get https://data.riksdagen.se/dataset/dokument/sou-2005-2009.json.zip

-The zip file is downloaded to a temporary directory and extracted.
-The script goes through each JSON file and extracts various data (number, year, title, URL, etc).
-If the SOU already exists in `files/`, it's skipped;
-otherwise, the full text (which is in HTML) is extracted from the JSON and mangled through BeautifulSoup to get rid of HTML elements.
-The data is then dumped into a new JSON file in `files-queue/`.
+The zip file is downloaded to a temporary directory.
+Any document in the zip file not currently in the database is added to the database (metadata + full text).
+Th full text (which is in HTML) is extracted from the JSON and mangled through BeautifulSoup to get rid of HTML elements.

-`ingest.py` takes a directory an argument.
-It first creates an Elasticsearch index for the SOUs, if it doesn't already exist.
-It goes through each JSON file in the specified directory and indexes it.
-The document `_id` used is specified by the JSON file, so indexing the same document twice is fine - it'll just be overwritten.

- If `ingest.py` is called with `true` as its second argument, e.g.:

-     ./get_sou_riksdagen.py https://data.riksdagen.se/dataset/dokument/sou-2005-2009.json.zip true

- ...then, if indexing succeeded, the JSON file will be moved from `files-queue` to `files`.
+`get_and_ingest.py ingest` creates an Elasticsearch index, if it doesn't already exist.
+It then goes through the SQLite database and ingests any document whose `is_indexed` value is 0, and then sets that value to 1.
+If run with `get_and_ingest.py ingest all`, the `is_indexed` value is ignored (i.e. all documents in the database will be (re)indexed).

  ### Run Flask app